spicata/spicata99/town.md

 [^3]: For any Town member making their Town page, just call my thing a complex, or if you must, the 99 complex.

+[if you want, this complex can be your gateway into the town]: #

 There are other people here, of course, and you can go read their names on the [Town's roll call](https://town.toomwn.xyz), but I'll just talk a little about the most notable people here.

 Of course, you've got Edward, the current mayor of the Town.
 He's the one in charge and also the one that manages the [current Town centre](https://the.toomwn.xyz).
 He owns a [spaghetti–tea house store just around the corner](https://ed.toomwn.xyz), which is the second oldest establishment in this Town.
 He knows a lot about Chemistry, and he'll tell you if you are curious.
 On the other hand, if you want to entertain yourself, you can always just [check out his ideas](https://ed.toomwn.xyz/Writings/), which is always fun to read.